Article 5.

 (5) Completes any additional training program designed by the Board specific to the grade level for which the applicant is applying.

-(6) Pays the applicable fees set by the Board for the particular application and grade level.
+(6) Pays the applicable fees set by the Board for the particular application.

-(7) For the specific grade level, as determined by the Board, passes a written or oral examination that tests the applicant's proficiency in all of the following areas:
+(7) Passes a written or oral examination that tests the applicant's proficiency in all of the following areas:

 a.
 Principles of public and environmental health associated with on-site wastewater systems.